-The SEC’s Office of Investor Education and Advocacy and the Financial Industry Regulatory Authority (FINRA) are issuing this Investor Bulletin to urge you to consider adding a “trusted contact person” to your brokerage account.
+The SEC’s Office of Investor Education and Advocacy, the Financial Industry Regulatory Authority (FINRA) and the North American Securities Administrators Association (NASAA) are issuing this Investor Bulletin to urge investors to consider adding a “trusted contact person” to their brokerage account.

-When you open a new retail account or update your account information, your brokerage firm will request that you give them the name and contact information of a “trusted contact person.”
-It is not mandatory that you do so – but there are a number of very important reasons to give your broker the name of someone you trust, and the SEC’s Office of Investor Education and Advocacy and FINRA urge you to consider the request.
+When you open a new retail brokerage account or update your account information, your brokerage firm will request that you give them the name and contact information of a “trusted contact person.”
+While you are not required to provide this information, there are several important reasons to give your investment professional the name of someone you trust, and the SEC’s Office of Investor Education and Advocacy, FINRA and NASAA urge you to consider the request.

 What is a “trusted contact person?”